Written by

 Aw, this is going to be really boring, isn't it?

 It's pretty late.
-Why would she be meeting with him after hours?
+Why would she be meeting with Sebastian Prince after hours?

 Can we see the office from here?